RekhaLeelara/NoteTaker/README.md

 Verify the notes are added

 Delete Notes:
-Click on the red bin to delete notes
+Click on the red bin to delete notes to delete notes

 ## Support